base/node/README.md

 ## Snapshots

 Snapshots are available to help you sync your node more quickly.
 See [docs.base.org](https://docs.base.org/chain/run-a-base-node#snapshots) for links and more details on how to restore from a snapshot.
+For up-to-date snapshot links and restore instructions.
+See the [Base node snapshots documentation](https://docs.base.org/base-chain/node-operators/snapshots)

 ## Supported Networks